DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 - Skill Modifiers start “unskilled,” with a `MISSING` Modifier, so choose carefully.
 - Vulnerabilities are roleplay and/or combat weaknesses and yield 1 or 2 additional
 Experience Points to spend.
 - Powers are special features, boons or strengths, that cost 1 or 2 points.
+Powers may have additional pre-requirements such as Role or Level.

 For a full set of character creation options, see our [Character Creation document](03_CharacterCreation.md).